grufkork/BarotraumaRadio/README.md

 1. Check the [GitHub Issues](https://github.com/gitempERROR/BarotraumaRadio/issues) for existing reports
 2. Create a new issue with details about the problem
 3. Include your game version and mod list for better support

+---

+*Keep the crew entertained even when surrounded by crushing depths and monstrous creatures.
+Because sometimes, what you really need isn't more ammunition - it's better music.*